Torainodor/learn-cicd/README.md

 ```

 *This starts the server in non-database mode.* It will serve a simple webpage at `http://localhost:8080`.
+*Ignore the warning about missing databse during compiling, it's not critical.

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!